nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

 \subsection{The \texttt{ResponseMatrix} class}

 Instrument response matrices in nDspec are read through the \textsc{Astropy} \textsc{io} package (\citealt{astropy13}, \citealt{astropy18}, \citealt{astropy22}) and stored in two-dimensional \textsc{NumPy} \citep{numpy} arrays; in this format, the process of folding a (one- or two-) dimensional models with \textsc{NumPy} can be carried out as a simple matrix multiplication.
-With this definition, the results of folding a model through the instrument response is identical to e.g. \textsc{Xspec}.
+With this definition, the results of folding a model through the instrument response is identical to \textsc{Xspec}.
 The unit tests included in \textsc{nDspec} ensure that when folding instrument responses, the two packages agree to at least a numerical accuracy of one in a million.
-The class additionally contains methods to plot the response (and, if it is defined separately, the effective area), to optimize the folding operation by re-binning the response over both channels and energies, and a method to produce ``unfolded'' data.
+The class additionally contains methods to plot the response (and, if it is defined separately, the effective area), to optimise the folding operation by re-binning the response over both channels and energies, and a method to produce `unfolded' data.

 Response matrices generally take a spectrum in physical units as a function of energy, and redistribute the photons that arrived at the detector into the relevant detection channel.
-Thus, rebinning is possible in two dimensions: firstly, more commonly one may rebin the output channels (i.e.~columns of the response matrix) to facilitate further analysis with the spectrum.
-Secondly, one may also wish to rebin the response matrix in the input dimension (energies; rows in the response matrix), particularly when calculations with the full response would demand a high computational load.
+Thus, re-binning is possible in two dimensions: firstly, more commonly one may re-bin the output channels (i.e.~columns of the response matrix) to facilitate further analysis with the spectrum.
+Secondly, one may also wish to re-bin the response matrix in the input dimension (energies; rows in the response matrix), particularly when calculations with the full response would demand a high computational load.